jopetty/ml-template/README.md

-The first think you should do is run the `post-install.sh` script to configure the name of the project; this script will change every instance of `PROJECT_NAME` to be whatever you pass as an argument:
+The first think you should do is run the `post-install.sh` script to configure the name of the project; this script will change every instance of `PROJECT_NAME` to be whatever you pass as an argument.
+In particular, this will change the name of the project in the `pyproject.toml` file and the name of the associated Conda environment.

 ```bash
 bash scripts/post-install.sh my_project
 ```

-In particular, this will change the name of the project in the `pyproject.toml` file and the name of the associated Conda environment.
+Next, you should figure out what tensor backend you want.
+By default, the `pyproject.toml` won't install any, but it provides optional dependency groups for `torch` and `flax`, as well as a group for `huggingface`.
+You can either keep these all as optional dependencies and just decide which to use, or move the appropriate block into the main dependencies section.

 ## Local Installation